brand icon Jun2

 In short, we were both desperate for a new mattress.

-Naturepedic Mattress Review
+NOT-SPONSORED Naturepedic Mattress Review

-What is Naturepedic mattress made of?
+So, what is a Naturepedic mattress made of?

 There are five materials in their mattresses: